An evening of scary monsters, strange objects, and a night out at several museums which have stepped “out of their usual context” for the evening

 It was still cold and still windy when we said farewell to the scary monsters, and there was rain or even sleet in the air.
 We had talked of going on to the Cartoon Strip Museum after, but we chickened out.
 We caught a tram home.
 On the way, we passed the queue for the Musical Instruments Museum.
 It looked almost as long as when we saw it earlier.
 We congratulated one another on not having stood there all night.

-This article was written for the #Blogg52 challenge.
+I wrote this article for the #Blogg52 challenge.

 Originally published on the separate Stops and Stories website.
-Transferred here 8the February 2017.
+Transferred here 8th February 2017.